A Link between Hearing Loss & Secondhand Smoke

 Studies on Secondhand Smoke and Hearing Loss

-A separate study from New York University in 2011 specifically explored the risk of secondhand smoke for hearing health.
-The cohort included 1,533 participants, between the ages of 12-19 years old, who did not smoke but lived with a smoker.
-Often it is children who suffer most from secondhand smoke as they often do not have a choice as to if they live with a smoker or not.
-The study found that participants who were exposed to secondhand smoke were nearly twice as likely to develop low and high frequency hearing loss.
+A separate study from New York University in 2011 explored the risk of secondhand smoke for hearing health.
+The study found that participants who were exposed to secondhand smoke were nearly twice as likely to develop low and high-frequency hearing loss.

 Impact of Smoke on Hearing